anchore/oss-docs/content/docs/user-guides/sbom/getting-started.md

 +++
 title = "Getting Started"
-description = "SBOM Generation Getting Started" weight = 10
-tags = ["syft", "sbom"]
-url = "docs/userguides/sbom/getstarted"
+description = "Get started with Syft to generate your first SBOM from container images, directories, or archives with basic usage and quick commands." weight = 10 tags = ["syft", "sbom"] url = "docs/user-guides/sbom/getting-started"
 +++

 ### Introduction